 This makes the minimum amount of weight to take on a hike a poor marker for the philosophy itself, as it can highly depend on the individual.

 For example, someone who is heavier will need more gear and clothing than someone who is lighter, which means that their pack will weigh more.

 This simple way to expose the lopsidedness of the weight method is one of the major problems with using any weight classes as an ultralight marker.

 Mentality, Behaviour & Philosophy

-With experience, you’ll find that cutting down on weight isn’t about picking gear for the sake of lightening your load.
+With experience, you’ll find that cutting down on weight isn’t only about picking gear to lighten your load.